idan-at/eslint-plugin-package-json-dependencies/docs/rules/no-missing-types.md

 If `axios` is installed, a package that contains its own types, nothing else needs to be installed.

 ## Options
 Sometimes you want to allow certain packages to be installed without having types, a custom jest-reporter is a great example.
-In this case, use the `exclude: string[]` option to make this rule ignore those packages and do not fail.
+In this case, use the `excludePatterns: string[]` option to make this rule ignore those packages and do not fail.